pooyamirzapour/Mancala/how_to_run.md

 ## Run
-This project can be run by three ways:
+This project can be run by two ways:
-1. Run the docker image on port 8087 (or every available port)
-2. Run com.bol.assignment.AssignmentApplication class from your IDE.
+1. Run com.bol.assignment.AssignmentApplication class from your IDE.
-3. Run this command in "BolAssignment" folder by
+2. Run this command in "BolAssignment" folder by
       ```
       mvn package
       ```